 3/4 cup grated mozzarella cheese

 Mix the ricotta, egg, lemon zest, basil and pecorino.
 Layer the zucchini in a criss-cross pattern put a dollop of the ricotta on the middle section and fold the zucchini slices up like a package.
 In a big glass pan layer the zucchini packages, then the veal, then the goat cheese pieces.
 Pour the sauce over the top, then the shredded mozzarella cheese.
-Bake at 375 for 25 minutes.
+Bake the keto lasagna at 375 for 25 minutes.